-The Board has delegated certain approval authority to the County Administrator to insure effective and efficient management of contracts.
+The Board has delegated certain approval authority to the County Administrator to ensure effective and efficient management of contracts.

-Contracts can be either single project contracts or task order contracts.
-Task order contracts anticipate the award of incremental work assignments and will be awarded in the total value of all anticipated work assignments.
+Contracts can be either single project contracts or task order/work order contracts.
+Task order/work order contracts anticipate the award of incremental work assignments and will be awarded in the total value of all anticipated work assignments.
 The total award value of the contract will constitute the total amount that can be awarded under the contract throughout the contract's life.
-Continuing services contracts are considered task order contracts.
-Task orders are defined as anticipated incremental work assignments, under a single contract, that are awarded across the life of the contract.
+Continuing services contracts are considered task order/work order contracts.
+Task orders and work orders are defined as anticipated incremental work assignments, under a single contract, that are awarded across the life of the contract.

-Change orders are defined as unanticipated contract modifications that increase the value of the contract award and are required due to unforeseen conditions or scope changes.
+Change orders are defined as unanticipated contract modifications that increase or decrease the value of the contract award and are required due to unforeseen conditions or scope changes.